Montana Healthy Communities

 Hosted by the Federal Reserve Bank of Minneapolis, the Montana Healthcare Foundation, and the Montana Office of Rural Health and Area Health Education Center at Montana State University.

-Educational partners and sponsors include the: Center for American Indian and Rural Health Equity (CAIRHE), MoFi, Montana Health CO-OP, Montana InBRE-the IDeA Network of Biomedical Research Excellence, Montana Primary Care Association, Montana Department of Commerce, Montana Department of Public Health and Human Services, O.P. and W.E.
-Edwards Foundation, and PacificSource Health Plans.
+Educational partners and sponsors include: Center for American Indian and Rural Health Equity (CAIRHE), MoFi, Montana Health CO-OP, Montana Hospital Association, Montana InBRE-the IDeA Network of Biomedical Research Excellence, Montana Primary Care Association, Blue Cross and Blue Shield of Montana, Montana Department of Commerce, Montana Department of Public Health and Human Services, Montana State University Extension, Mountain-Pacific Quality Health, Northwest Area Foundation, O.P. and W.E.
+Edwards Foundation, PacificSource Health Plans and the University of Montana Rural Institute for Inclusive Communities.

 Montana Healthy Communities Archive